BeanGreen247/arc-icon-theme-2022/README.md

 # Arc Icon Theme

+Notes added by BeanGreen247
+* This project may or may not contain new items or elements.
+It is mainly created to keep the arc theme project alive and have yet another source for it.

 **Note:** This is still unfinished.
 It may not work as expected in some cases.

 At the moment this theme mainly includes icons for folders and mimetypes.